MaRDI4NFDI/open-interfaces/docs/source/overview.md

     qeq.idl
     linsolve.idl
-oif/        # Data marshalling and dispatch oif_impl/   # Implementation of interfaces
+oif/        # Data marshalling and dispatch oif_impl/   # Example implementation of interfaces
 ```

+Note that we explicitly separate interfaces and implementations,
+so that the implementations can be developed distributedly.
+For example, we provide an interface for an optimization procedure
+and the authors of optimization packages could provide the adapters
+(implement the interface) for their packages.
 ### Language-independent interface specifications

 **Language-independent interface specifications are not yet implemented.**